 Tip #3: Add a sign at your place of business

-Similar to the next tip, the more attention you can bring to your rating page, the better.
+Similar to the next tip, the more attention you can bring to your rating page, the bigger the increase in Google reviews.

 Think about adding a kiosk or at least a sign near the exit of your place of business.
 It’s all about trying to catch a customer at the right time.